-Contact The Criminal Defense Team for a free initial consultation to learn more.
+Contact The Criminal Defense Team for a free initial consultation with our Indiana federal criminal defense lawyers.
 Defending clients throughout Indiana.

 While most matters are handled according to state law, there are several scenarios in which federal law has jurisdiction.
 In the context of criminal charges, the federal court has jurisdiction over crimes that impact the federal or national interest to some degree.